 My apologies to John Cleese, Eric Idle, et al. but now that we are just about ready to release the beast, the invisible viral one and the real human one, I feel compelled to lay down a few ground rules of engagement before we possibly cross the “Bridge of Death.”
 With the “invisible scourge,” the “hidden menace,” or whatever our ‘leaders’ call it marginally reeled in, the noodgy amongst us are clamoring for freedom.
 We have been locked up for months and people want out.
 I get that but, without sounding preachy, why the hell would I want to undo months of seclusion and germ suppression because I feel compelled to socialize?
 I have been careful, and admittedly a little neurotic, but I have stayed away from everyone.
 And I mean, everyone.
 I respect our first responders, our mail carriers, our delivery people, and all of those who have stuck their necks and immune systems out there on my behalf.
 I wear a mask in public, I wash down my grocery deliveries, and I stay the hell in.
 And honestly, I kinda like it.

 I guess I’m wrong to expect the same of others.
-My bolder friends and family have braved the grocery stores, banks, and post offices over the past few months.
+Friends and family have braved the grocery stores, banks, and post offices over the past few months.
 I, on the other hand, have braved the jungle of Amazon, Whole Foods, and Drizly deliveries.
 But now it’s time to dip my toe into the potentially COVID-19 polluted waters and I am wary.
 With no real answers about contagion, immunity, and virus mutation from our leaders, am I being foolhardy to think that I can count on my fellow man to be as vigilant as I have been for the last ten weeks?
 From what I have seen so far, I worry that my fears are justified.

 Irrationality comes in many varieties.
 When I think about the way Coronavirus spreads, I am reminded of the 1970s era commercial for Faberge Organics shampoo.
 The catchy “and they tell two friends, and so on, and so on…” effectively illustrates the exponential capabilities of the virus; hence, I wear a mask in your presence.
 I ask you to do the same.
 Others take it to another level.
 Think of the people that you confront on a walk down the street, both of you masked, yet that person darts across the street to avoid you like you are Typhoid Mary or Patient Zero.
 Far be it for me to judge, I see the point, even though the reaction is a bit extreme.
 Then, there are the others, like the callous, mask-less runner who passes you just a little too closely, their particulate invisibly assaulting your mucous membranes.
 This variety of human strives to prove a distrust of government, the media, the medical community, or just humanity by endangering others as they exercise the right to unencumbered mask-free breathing.
 Even if I am over-interpreting their intent, not adhering to our new world order is just ridiculous and honestly, rude.
 (But then again, hasn’t rude become the norm?
 That’s a topic for another Mami…)

 I’d like to think that I’m a bit more enlightened than the average non-believer in the threat of COVID-19.
 I watch PBS NewsHour, not Fox News.
 I am not terrified.
 I am informed.
 And I draw conclusions without politics.
 I listen to scientists like my dear friend, an epidemiologist who locked herself down in February.
 She saw what was coming and she didn’t wait for the ‘ok’ from the government to hunker down.
-She took matters into her own hands then and continues to declare that it will be a long time before all is well again.
+She took matters into her own hands then and continues to claim that it will be a long time before all is well again.
 I believe her.
 And to visit with her, I use Zoom, and no one gets hurt.